plausible/docs/docs/integration-guides.md

 If you're using a frontend framework that uses the URL hash for routing, you need to use our hash-based tracker instead of the default one.
 [See more here](hash-based-routing.md)

+## HelpDocs

+[HelpDocs]([https://github.com/maaaaarco/hexo-plausible-analytics](https://support.helpdocs.io/article/63zwj1o9vy-connecting-plausible-analytics)): Native Plausible integration to make it easy for you to work out how customers are behaving on your Knowledge Base, in a secure and privacy-compliant way.

 ## Hexo

 [Hego plugin](https://github.com/maaaaarco/hexo-plausible-analytics): A simple Hexo plugin to inject Plausible script into your pages.
 Built and maintained by [Marco](https://spaghetti.dev/).